-*An electronic version of the application and reference forms will be due on February 27, 2020, and submitted via email to Dr. Suzanne Parsons, Director of the Investigative Studies Program (email@example.com) Please Contact Dr. Parsons if you have questions.
+*An electronic version of the application and reference forms will be due by the date listed on the Investigative Studies main page, and submitted via email to Dr. Suzanne Parsons, Director of the Investigative Studies Program (firstname.lastname@example.org) Please Contact Dr. Parsons if you have questions.

 Goals and Expectations

 The goals of the Summer Fellowship Program in Investigative Studies are:

 - To provide students with an opportunity to pursue their research and creative interests in a manner not found in a typical classroom setting.